Azure/Azure-vpn-config-samples/PaloAlto/Current/Site-to-Site_VPN_using_PaloAlto.md

 On the **Advanced** Tab, check Enable NAT traversal if the firewall is behind a NAT device.

-Create a new IKE Crypto Profile:
+Create a new IKE Crypto Profile

 ![](https://github.com/Azure/Azure-vpn-config-samples/blob/master/PaloAlto/Images/new_IKE_Cypto.jpg?raw=true)